inlined/blog/bouyancy.md

 since many don't find these affect the amount of weight needed for bouyancy.

 ## 5. Keep practicing
-Practice makes perfect.
 Use downtime to improve your bouyancy skills.
-Your local dive shop may let you hang out in the pool while they're teaching classes as long as you're not away.
+Your local dive shop may let you use the pool where they teach classes as long as you're not away.
 You can use this time to practice fin pivots and hovering.
-Remember: whenever you buy new gear you should practice with it in confined water before a dive.
-This is a great opportunity and you should try those basic bouyancy skills whenever you buy a new BCD, wetsuit, or drysuit, as they'll affect your bouyancy most.
+Since you should always practice using new gear in confined water before you dive, these make especially good practices when you buy  a new BCD, wetsuit, or drysuit, as they affect your bouyancy the most.

 You can also practice bouyancy during safety stops.
 You may notice that the most experienced divers can hover during their safety stops without holding a rope.
-If you want to practice this skill, I recommend staying close enough to the rope to grab it if you have an uncontrolled ascent or descent.
+If you want to practice this skill, I recommend staying close enough to the rope to grab it during an uncontrolled ascent or descent.
 Hover with your arms outstreatched so you can continuously watch your SPG or dive computer.
-Pros can sense small changes in their depth through inner ear pressure; as a beginner you won't have this sixth sense.
+Pros can sense small changes in their depth through inner ear pressure; as a beginner you won't have this sixth sense yet.

 ## 6. Forgive yourself for struggling
 Shallower water changes proportional density faster.
-A shift from 16ft (5m) to 33ft (10m) is a change from 1.5atm to 2atm of pressure–a 33% increase!
+A shift from 16ft (5m) to 33ft (10m) is a change from 1.5atm to 2atm of pressure–a 33% increase.
 Meanwhile, a shift from 66ft (20m) to 82ft (25m) is a change from 3atm to
 3.5atm–a 16% increase.
 That's half the proportional density change with the same change in depth!